-The “Nature-based Solutions for Climate, Biodiversity, and People” project (2021-2025) is funded by HSBC MENAT and HSBC plc and is a partnership with Emirates Nature-WWF, the Environment Agency – Abu Dhabi (EAD), and the International Center for Biosaline Agriculture (ICBA).
+The "Nature-based Solutions (NbS) for Climate, Biodiversity & People” project in the UAE (2021-2025) is funded by HSBC, and is a partnership between the Minister of Climate Change and Environment (MOCCAE), the Minister of Economy (MoEc), the Environment Agency – Abu Dhabi (EAD), the Government of Umm Al Quwain, Emirates Nature-WWF and the International Center for Biosaline Agriculture (ICBA).
 This project is part of the Climate Solutions Partnership where the UAE has been selected as the flagship country for HSBC MENAT.

 Ministry of Climate Change and Environment